 Find the Perfect Garden Decoration at Swede’s Feeds

 Driving along Highway 12 through Kenwood, it’s impossible to miss Swede's Feeds Pet Garden Gifts.
-This one-of-a-kind store has most of its offerings arranged outdoors, and they’re definitely eye-catching.
-There’s the 12-foot welded-metal dinosaur, a swath of pots colorful enough to shame a rainbow, and multi-story birdhouses so fanciful you’ll want to move in.
+This one-of-a-kind store has many of its offerings arranged outdoors, and they’re definitely eye-catching.
+You might see a 12-foot welded-metal dinosaur or an equally tall metal giraffe, a swath of pots colorful enough to shame a rainbow, and multi-story birdhouses so fanciful you’ll want to move in.

 Most people fall for the large collection of hand-made folk art pieces — blazing-pink flamingoes, multi-colored peacocks, man-sized roosters — all made from recycled oil barrels and machinery gears.